- Ticks at all life stages can live on dogs. Larvae, nymphs, and adults transmit disease.

 The Brown Dog Tick is the primary species that transmits Rocky Mountain spotted fever.
 While it will attach almost anywhere on a dog, Dr. Kathryn Duncan, a resident in veterinary parasitology at Oklahoma State University, notes that people most often find the Brown Dog Tick around a dog’s head, ears, legs and between the toes.

 Lone Star Tick (Amblyomma americanum)

 The female Lone Star Tick has a white dot on her back that looks like a drip of paint.
 Males have dark brown and rust-colored marking (but no white dots).
 Their bodies are slightly more rounded than other tick species.

 These ticks live throughout the Southeast, including parts of Texas.
 However, Duncan notes that their geographic distribution is spreading fast, adding, “It’s up into the Northeast now and making its way into the Midwest.”
 You’ll find these ticks hiding in fields and other brushy areas.

 On dogs, the Lone Star Tick embeds itself around the head and neck, belly, armpits and groin.
 It can transmit illnesses like ehrlichiosis and Heartland virus disease, an illness that causes fever, fatigue, headache, nausea and diarrhea.

 “It’s a hunter tick,” Duncan explains.
 “It detects our presence by carbon dioxide emissions and shadows and will pursue your pet…hunting them down.”

 How to Find Ticks on Your Dog

 You should check your dog for ticks after hikes, trips to the dog park, and playtime in the backyard.
 Breitschwerdt advises moving from head to tail, running your hands all over with gentle pressure to feel for small bumps.
 Look under the collar, between the toes and around the tail, moving the hair aside and looking at the skin to see if ticks have attached.
-Ticks on dog ears is also common, so make sure to check there as well.
+Ticks on dog ears are also common, so make sure to check there as well.